Analysis | Singapore Telling Noble They Were Naughty Sends What Message?

 What does Singapore Inc. have to say to the shareholders who put a $10.8 billion valuation on commodity trader Noble Group Ltd. a few years before it fell into insolvency?
 It sounds an awful lot like “drop dead.”

 Issuing false statements has “no place in Singapore’s capital markets” and risks having “an adverse impact on the integrity of our capital markets,” regulators and law enforcement authorities led by the Monetary Authority of Singapore said in a statement announcing the penalty.
-The MAS didn’t respond to an email seeking comment for this article.
+A MAS spokesperson said after publication of this column that the civil penalty “is the largest MAS has imposed to date” with a purpose “to send a clear signal to listed issuers to ensure the accuracy of the information they release to the public.”

 The official words strike the right note, but giving a light nudge to the stable door now, years after the horse has bolted, strikes a discordant tone.
 As early as February 2015, Iceberg Research, a short seller run by a former Noble credit analyst, was citing issues with the marketing agreements that formed the core of last week’s fine.
 Singapore’s investigation of the issue didn’t begin until November 2018, at a point when shares had already been suspended and 10 months after the company announced a debt restructuring that wiped out stockholders.
+The MAS spokesperson said that the investigations had “taken time” due to the number of potential offenses, accounting complexities, and outside consultations, among other things, and that the industry sector had “no bearing” on assessing the penalty amount.
 Noble still operates as separate industrial and trading businesses following the restructuring.

 Consider in general how rare it is for commodity trading houses to be listed companies.
 With the exception of London-listed Glencore Plc and a few agricultural processors (including Singapore’s Olam International Ltd. and Wilmar International Ltd.), almost the entire sector is closely held by owner-managers and founding families.